-I could hear anger in her voice.
+She got angry at that.
 “If he had listened to me we wouldn’t have been shot at in the first place!
 And I held the Cygnarus together through several Jumps before we got home!
 It isn’t my fault that the Patrol showed up wondering why we were leaking oxygen.”

 I nodded.
 “So, I assume you’ll tell me when I do something stupid?”

 She hesitated a moment, then nodded.
-“Yeah, don’t expect me to be a quiet, ‘yes sir’ crew member.
+“Yeah, don’t expect me to be a quiet, ‘yes sir’ crew-member.
 If you’re wanting otherwise, don’t expect me to stick around.”

 I thought for a moment then shook my head.
 “I wouldn’t ask that at all.
 If I’m doing something stupid I want to know about it.
 It’s a lot cheaper that way.”

 I stood up and held out my hand.
 “Welcome aboard the Grayswandir.”

 She looked slightly startled then jumped up.
 “That’s it?” she asked.
 “Just like that?”